Amanda Anisimova: 2025: Two WTA 1000 titles and major finals, top 5

-Seeded 13th at Wimbledon, Anisimova double-bageled Yulia Putintseva in the first round.
-She defeated Renata Zarazúa and Dalma Gálfi to reach the fourth round, where she recovered from a setback in the final set to defeat 30th seed Linda Nosková to advance to the quarterfinals for the second time.
-Facing Anastasia Pavlyuchenkova, Anisimova recovered from being down in the second-set tiebreak (after holding two match points), saving five set points in the tiebreak to reach her first major semifinal in six years and ensuring a top-10 ranking.
-She then upset world No. 1, Aryna Sabalenka, in three sets to advance to her first major final, where she lost to Iga Świątek by a "double bagel" in what The Guardian called "the most one-sided final in 114 years".
-Nonetheless, Anisimova made her top 10 debut following the tournament, as her ranking climbed to world No. 7 on 14 July 2025.
+At the Wimbledon Championships, Anisimova double-bageled Yulia Putintseva in the first round.
+In the second round, she defeated Renata Zarazúa in straight sets.
+She defeated Dalma Gálfi and No. 27 Linda Nosková in three sets to reach her second quarterfinal at Wimbledon.
+She defeated Anastasia Pavlyuchenkova in straight sets to reach her second major semifinal and first at Wimbledon.
+She upset world No. 1 Aryna Sabalenka in three sets to advance to her first major final.
+She lost to No. 4 Iga Świątek by a double bagel in the final, which The Guardian called "the most one-sided final in 114 years".
+Nonetheless, Anisimova made her top-10 debut following the tournament, at world No. 7.

 In September, she beat Iga Świątek in the quarterfinals in a rematch of the Wimbledon final, and then Naomi Osaka in the semifinals to reach the US Open final.
-Anisimova lost in straight sets to Aryna Sabalenka with the second set reaching a tiebreak.
+Anisimova lost in straight sets to Sabalenka with the second set reaching a tiebreak.
 However, she recorded a new career-high ranking of world No. 4, on 8 September 2025.

 Following her win against Jasmine Paolini in the quarterfinals of the China Open, Anisimova qualified for the WTA Finals for the first time.
+She advanced to the semifinals with wins over Świątek and Madison Keys, but lost to Sabalenka in the semifinal match in three sets.